 About the Denmark Festival of Voice

 The Denmark Festival of Voice is an intimate festival, held every year over the June long weekend in the beautiful south coastal town of Denmark, Western Australia.
-A project of Denmark Arts, the Festival is a celebration of the human voice, with a special focus on community singing, and each year brings together an inspiring lineup of local, national and international artists in a cappella and accompanied ensemble, group and individual performances.
-The Festival has been going since 2004.
+The Festival is a celebration of the power and beauty of the human voice....

 Every year hundreds of people come together to watch, listen, learn, laugh, share their stories and sing their hearts out – choral – comedy – cabaret – poetry – spoken word – storytelling – sacred music – revolution songs – indigenous – world music – folk – country – jazz – gospel – hip hop – the blues